Large Value Estimates for Dirichlet Polynomials with Characters and Zero Density of Dirichlet $L$-Functions: Introduction

-\end{theorem} The case $q=1$, $N=T^{5/6}$ bridges our framework with Guth-Maynard’s work [8]: Applying Huxley’s subdivision to our large value estimate recovers their Theorem 1.1.
-To properly contextualize the strength of Theorem \ref{thm1}, we compare it with two standard large values estimates in the literature.
-First, the $qT$-analogue of the classical mean value theorem \cite[Thm.
-6.2]{MontgomeryBook} yields the bound
+To properly contextualize the strength of Theorem \ref{Partial LVE}, we compare it with two standard large values estimates in the literature.
+First, the $qT$-analogue of the classical mean value theorem \cite[Thm 9.12]{iwanieckowalski} yields the bound

 while the Halász-Montgomery-Huxley method \cite{Huxley1975} gives